duy07t1k23cht/notebook/includes/abbreviations.md

 *[CPU-bound tasks]: the time spent on computation is significantly higher than the time waiting for I/O.

 *[daemon thread]: A daemon thread is a background thread.
 In other words, daemon threads execute tasks in the background.

+*[ad-hoc]: Ad hoc is a Latin phrase meaning literally 'for this'.
+In English, it typically signifies a solution designed for a specific purpose, problem, or task rather than a generalized solution adaptable to collateral instances.